Common Name: blue hair grass

 Spread: 0.50 to 1.00 feet

 Water: Dry to medium

 Tolerate: Drought, Dry Soil, Black Walnut, Air Pollution

 Easily grown in average, dry to medium, well-drained soil in full sun.
 Best in infertile, sandy soils.
 Drought tolerant.
 Intolerant of heavy clay soils, wet soils and shade.
 Plant in a protected location in USDA Zone 5.
 Cut to the ground in late winter.

-Large blue hairgrass is a short-lived, cool season, ornamental grass that forms hedgehog-like, dense, circular mounds of thin, bluish green blades which typically measure 12" tall and 12" in diameter.
+Koeleria glauca, commonly called large blue hairgrass, is a short-lived, cool season, ornamental grass that forms hedgehog-like, dense, circular mounds of thin, bluish green blades which typically measure 12" tall and 12" in diameter.
 Flower panicles emerge glossy green in late spring and mature to silvery-white on stems typically extending 6-12" above the foliage mound.

 No serious insect or disease problems.
 This grass may only live for 2-3 years, particularly if planted in the moist, fertile environment of a typical border.